 Yet despite this surprising decision, the Food and Drug Administration has declared that it is pondering stark warnings about particular implants.
 They may also mandate more stringent reporting of such problems by the manufacturers as well.
-This is the most recent announcement from a government agency on a fight that has been ongoing for decades now to mitigate the risks of breast implants and potentially dangerous complications including the following dangers:
+This is the most recent announcement from a government agency on a fight that has been ongoing for decades now to mitigate the risks of breast implants and potentially dangerous complications.

 Roughly 300,000 women in the United States receive breast implants every year.
 The breast implants at issue are textured implants that are manufactured by Allergan.

 Over the last several years, international regulators alongside the FDA have wrestled with the issue of this rare cancer link that has only recently been confirmed.